-Another extension of strategy logic with epistemic operators has been independently developed by Čermák et al [11, 10].
+Another extension of strategy logic with epistemic operators has been independently developed 1642 by Čermák et al. [10, 11].
 Their syntax and semantics differs from ours in a number of respects.
-Although the syntax appears superficially in the form of an extension of LTL, it is more like CTL in some regards.
-The transition relation is deterministic in the sense that for each joint action, each state has a unique successor when that action is performed.
-Strategies are also assumed to be deterministic (whereas we allow nondeterministic strategies.)
-This means that, like CTL, the semantics of a formula depends only on the current global state and the current strategy profile, whereas for LTL it is generally the case that the future structure of the run from a given global state can vary, and the truth value of the formula depends on how it does so.
-Although it seems that non-determinism could be modelled, as is commonly done, through the choice of actions of the environment, treated as an agent, the fact that strategies are deterministic, uniform and memoryless means that the environment must choose the same alternative each time a global state occurs in a run.
-This means that this standard approach to modelling of non-determinism does not work for this logic.
-The syntax of the logic moreover prevents epistemic operators from being applied to formulas with free strategy variables, whereas we allow fully recursive mixing of the constructs of our logic.
-Consequently, epistemic notions from our logic like $D{\{i,\sigma(i)\}}$, expressing an agent's knowledge about the effects of its own strategy, which are used in several of our applications, do not appear to be expressible in this logic.
-Finally, the notion of "interpreted system" in this work, which corresponds most closely to our notion of "environment", also seems less general than our notion of environment because it defines the accessibility relations for the knowledge operators in a way that makes the environment state known to all agents.
+1643 Although the syntax appears superficially in the form of an extension of LTL, it is more like CTL 1644 in some regards.
+The transition relation is deterministic in the sense that for each joint action, 1645 each state has a unique successor when that action is performed.
+Strategies are also assumed to 1646 be deterministic (whereas we allow nondeterministic strategies.)
+This means that, like CTL, the 1647 semantics of a formula depends only on the current global state and the current strategy profile, 1648 whereas for LTL it is generally the case that the future structure of the run from a given global state 1649 can vary, and the truth value of the formula depends on how it does so.
+Although it seems that 1650 non-determinism could be modelled, as is commonly done, through the choice of actions of the 1651 environment, treated as an agent, the fact that strategies are deterministic, uniform and memory- 1652 less means that the environment must choose the same alternative each time a global state occurs 1653 in a run.
+This means that this standard approach to modelling of non-determinism does not work 1654 for this logic.
+The syntax of the logic moreover prevents epistemic operators from being applied 1655 to formulas with free strategy variables, whereas we allow fully recursive mixing of the constructs 1656 of our logic.
+Consequently, epistemic notions from our logic like $D{\{i,\sigma(j)\}}$ , expressing an agent's 1657 knowledge about the effects of its own strategy, which are used in several of our applications, do 1658 not appear to be expressible in this logic.
+Finally, the notion of "interpreted system" in this work, 1659 which corresponds most closely to our notion of "environment," also seems less general than our 1660 notion of environment, because it defines the accessibility relations for the knowledge operators 1661 in a way that makes the environment state known to all agents.

-In another paper [32], we have implemented a symbolic algorithm that handles model checking for the fragment CTLK($Ags \cup \sigma(Ags)$), which, as shown above, encompasses the expressiveness of ATEL.
-Existing algorithms described in the literature for ATEL model checking [40, 9, 8] are based either on explicit-state model checking or are only partially symbolic in that they iterate over all strategies, explicitly represented.
-Our experimental results in [32] show that by comparison with the partially-symbolic approach, a fully-symbolic algorithm can greatly improve the performance and therefore scalability of model checking.
-The approach to model checking epistemic strategy logic implemented in [11, 10] is fully symbolic, but as already mentioned, this logic has a more limited expressive power than ours and its semantics does not permit representation of a nondeterministic environment.
-(It does not seem that the semantics could be extended to allow nondeterminism while retaining correctness of their algorithm.)
+In another article [32], we have implemented a symbolic algorithm that handles model checking 1663 for the fragment CTLK( $Ags \cup \sigma(Ags)$ ), which, as shown above, encompasses the expressiveness 1664 of ATEL.
+Existing algorithms described in the literature for ATEL model checking [8, 9, 40] are 1665 based either on explicit-state model checking or are only partially symbolic in that they iterate 1666 over all strategies, explicitly represented.
+Our experimental results in Reference [32] show that by 1667 comparison with the partially symbolic approach, a fully-symbolic algorithm can greatly improve 1668 the performance and therefore scalability of model checking.
+The approach to model-checking 1669 epistemic strategy logic implemented in Reference [10, 11] is fully symbolic, but as already men- 1670 tioned, this logic has a more limited expressive power than ours and its semantics does not permit 1671 representation of a nondeterministic environment.
+(It does not seem that the semantics could be 1672 extended to allow nondeterminism while retaining correctness of their algorithm.)